Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 USD works everywhere — Bahamian dollars are equal value.

-You may receive change in Bahamian dollars, which are pegged 1:1 to USD and perfectly fine to use anywhere in Nassau.
-If you want to avoid the math confusion, just ask for change in USD.
+You may receive change in Bahamian dollars, which are pegged 1:1 to USD.
+If you want to avoid confusion, just ask for change in USD.
 Most vendors and taxis are completely fine with this.

 💡 What to skip in Nassau

 The “dolphin encounter” facilities near the pier have mixed reviews — research the specific operator carefully before booking.
-The shops immediately at the pier exit are overpriced compared to the straw market a few minutes walk away.
-And the Junkanoo Beach right at the pier, while convenient, is not Nassau’s best beach — worth a quick look but not worth spending the whole port day there when Cable Beach is 15 minutes away.
+The shops immediately at the pier exit are overpriced.
+And Junkanoo Beach right at the pier, while convenient, is not Nassau’s best beach — worth a quick look but not worth spending the whole port day there when Cable Beach is 15 minutes away.

 ❓ Frequently Asked Questions